-Harvard Admits A Majority Nonwhite Class For The First Time Ever
+Harvard's Incoming Freshmen Will Be A Majority Nonwhite Class For The First Time Ever

 For the first time in history, the majority of students admitted to Harvard were nonwhite this year, the Boston Globe reported Thursday.
 According to the school's admission data, 50.9 percent of applicants who were offered freshman admission to the Ivy League university are nonwhite; that's more than a 3 percent jump from 2016, the BBC reported, when 47.3 percent of freshman admits to Harvard weren't white.